-9. Types and signs of abuse (including definitions)
+9. Definitions and signs of abuse, neglect and exploitation

-All staff, adults working in our school and volunteers should be familiar with the types and signs of abuse and be aware that abuse, neglect and safeguarding issues are rarely standalone events that can be covered by one definition or label.
+All staff, adults working in our school and volunteers should be familiar with the types and signs of abuse, neglect and exploitation and be aware that these safeguarding issues are rarely standalone events that can be covered by one definition or label.
 In most cases, multiple issues will overlap with one another.